Kevin Durant Returns For Golden State Warriors Versus New Orleans Pelicans, But Stephen Curry Will Sit Tonight

 Durant returned to practice on Friday and he had no issues with his left knee.
 Thus, he was cleared to return Saturday.

-Further, Durant completed a full 5-on-5 scrimmage without any setbacks.
+Furthermore, Durant completed a full 5-on-5 scrimmage without any setbacks.
 Hence, he is not expected to have a minute restriction.

 Kevin Durant working against Steve Nash in first formal practice back from L knee injury.
 Should play Saturday if all goes as planned. pic.twitter.com/A8SDmSJXB9